Georgia State vs. Ball State Camellia Bowl NCAA Football Odds, Plays and Insights | December 25, 2021

 Over/Under Insights

-- Georgia State and its opponents have gone over the current 50-point total in six of 12 games this season.
+- Georgia State and its opponents have gone over the current 51-point total in six of 12 games (50%) this season.

-- Ball State has combined with its opponents to score more than 50 points in seven of 11 games this season.

-- The combined points per game average of the two teams, 50.7, is 0.7 points more than Saturday's over/under.

-- Panthers games this season feature an average total of 56.4 points, a number 6.4 points higher than Saturday's over/under.
+- The Panthers and their opponents have scored an average of 56.4 points per game in 2021, 5.4 more than Saturday's total.

-- In 2021, games involving the Cardinals have averaged a total of 56 points, six more than the set over/under in this contest.
+- In 2021, games involving the Cardinals have averaged a total of 56.0 points, 5.0 more than the set over/under in this contest.

 Georgia State Stats and Trends

-- In Georgia State's 12 games this season, it has eight wins against the spread.
+- Georgia State has eight wins against the spread in 12 games this year.

-- The Panthers have been favored by 4.5 points or more six times this season and are 5-1 ATS in those games.
+- The Panthers have been favored by 6 points or more five times this season and are 4-1 ATS in those matchups.

-- Georgia State's games this year have gone over the total in six out of 12 opportunities (50%).
+- Georgia State's games this year have hit the over in 50% of its opportunities (six times in 12 games with a set point total).

-- When Georgia State piles up more than 415.7 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that Georgia State amasses more than 415.7 yards, the team is 3-1 against the spread and 4-0 overall.

-- This year, the Panthers have 15 turnovers, four fewer than the Cardinals have takeaways (19).

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.